Who is Viking on The Masked Singer?

 One of our favourite costumes this year.

-The second episode of The Masked Singer season two aired on Saturday, with a new line-up of hidden celebrities taking to the socially-distanced stage.
+The third episode of The Masked Singer airs this weekend, as viewers get another chance to guess the identity of the costumed batch of celebrities – with the identities of the show’s 10 remaining The Masked Singer contestants still anybody’s guess at this stage.

-While Seahorse was revealed to be The Spice Girls’ Mel B over the weekend, the identities of the show’s 10 remaining The Masked Singer contestants are still anybody’s guess at this stage.
+One contestant who won’t be back until next week is Viking, who made his Masked Singer debut on Saturday.

-Bearded warrior Viking made his Masked Singer debut on Saturday, with the self-professed “adventurer” belting a Fleetwood Mac classic for the judging panel – but who is the man behind the mask?
+The self-professed “adventurer” belted a Fleetwood Mac classic for the judging panel in his first appearance – but who is the man behind the mask?

 Here’s everything you need to know about Viking, from the judges’ guesses to the hints and clues he provided.